-Whether you decide to take the Physical Therapy boards exam in January, April, July, or October, the best way to pass your boards is to start with a solid study plan.
+Whether you decide to take the Physical Therapy boards exam in January, April, July, or October, the best way to pass your boards in 2021 is to start with a solid study plan.

 When I took the Physical Therapy boards exam in April of my 3rd year in PT school, I had to balance current classes, my PT job search, and also focus on studying for my boards.